Karana316/flask-aws-tutorial/README.md

 Since I have github actions create the database first if it doesn't exist, I had to leave port 5432 open on the database role.
 Maybe if you switched to IAM security you could create a more specific policy/role.
 In any case, the security needs to be tightened down.
-Of course if you have an enterprise GitHub account, you probably have a custom runner that you can more easily know the IP of (to add to the security group.
+Of course if you have an enterprise GitHub account, you probably have a custom runner that you can more easily know the IP of (to add to the security group).

 ## Sources
 I started this project by forking [this repo](https://github.com/inkjet/flask-aws-tutorial), but ended up making